xbili/tembusu-orientation/README.md

 ## Why this was created

-Since orientation is an annual event, I thought it'd be good to have a system of deploying and building the website from scratch for each year.
+Since orientation is an annual event, I thought it'd be good to have a system of developing the website, instead of building from scratch for each year.
 So voila!
-Presenting to you the **Tembusu Orientation** repository.
+The **Tembusu Orientation** repository was born.

 ## What more is there to be done for this project?

 There's TONS of improvements to be made for this project.
 If you would want to get a list of them, refer to the GitHub issue list.
-Since this project is Open Source, feel free to raise any issues you've encountered, or suggest any improvements that you feel is good!
+Feel free to raise any issues you've encountered, or suggest any improvements that you feel is good!

 Here's are two meat-ish projects that could be further worked on:

-1. CRUD API to interact with a database for the updates and posts
+1. API to interact with a database for the updates and posts
 2. Travis CI for deployment

 ## Getting Started